 - 1 tsp Dill Seed

 Stove Top Instructions

-- Add mushrooms, butter, Worcestershire Sauce, pepper, water, bouillon cubes, dill seed, and garlic to a large pot.
+- Add mushrooms, butter, wine, Worcestershire Sauce, pepper, water, bouillon cubes, dill seed, and garlic to a large pot.

 - Bring the mushrooms to a boil over medium-high heat.
 Reduce heat to low and simmer.
 Cover the pot and cook for 4 hours.
 Remove the lid and continue cooking, uncovered, for 2 hours.